-- directory The working directory of the server.
+directory The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path. - key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
-(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind. keys, rndc.key or session.key.) - managed-keys-directory The directory used to hold the files used to track managed keys.
-By default it is the working directory.
-It there are no views then the file managed-keys.bind otherwise a SHA256 hash of the view name is used with .mkeys extension added. - named-xfer This option is obsolete.
+The directory specified should be an absolute path.

+key-directory When performing dynamic update of secure zones, the directory where the public and private DNSSEC key files should be found, if different than the current working directory.
+(Note that this option has no effect on the paths for files containing non-DNSSEC keys such as bind. keys, rndc.key or session.key.)

+managed-keys-directory Specifies the directory in which to store the files that track managed DNSSEC keys.
+By default, this is the working directory.

+If named is not configured to use views, then managed keys for the server will be tracked in a single file called managed-keys.bind.
+Otherwise, managed keys will be tracked in separate files, one file per view; each file name will be the SHA256 hash of the view name, followed by the extension .mkeys.

+named-xfer This option is obsolete.
 It was used in BIND 8 to specify the pathname to the named-xfer program.
-In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server. - tkey-gssapi-keytab The KRB5 keytab file to use for GSS-TSIG updates.
-If this option is set and tkey-gssapi-credential is not set, then updates will be allowed with any key matching a principal in the specified keytab. - tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
+In BIND 9, no separate named-xfer program is needed; its functionality is built into the name server.

+tkey-gssapi-keytab The KRB5 keytab file to use for GSS-TSIG updates.
+If this option is set and tkey-gssapi-credential is not set, then updates will be allowed with any key matching a principal in the specified keytab.

+tkey-gssapi-credential The security credential with which the server should authenticate keys requested by the GSS-TSIG protocol.
 Currently only Kerberos 5 authentication is available and the credential is a Kerberos principal which the server can acquire through the default system key file, normally /etc/krb5.keytab.
 The location keytab file can be overridden using the tkey-gssapi-keytab option.
 Normally this principal is of the form "DNS/server.domain".
-To use GSS-TSIG, tkeydomain must also be set if a specific keytab is not set with tkey-gssapi-keytab. - tkey-domain The domain appended to the names of all shared keys generated with TKEY.
-When a client requests a TKEY exchange, it may or may not specify the desired name for the key.
-If present, the name of the shared key will be client specified part + tkey-domain.
-Otherwise, the name of the shared key will be random hex digits + tkey-domain.
-In most cases, the domainname should be the server's domain name, or an otherwise non-existent subdomain like "tkey.domainname".
-If you are using GSS-TSIG, this variable must be defined, unless you specify a specific keytab using tkey-gssapi-keytab. - tkey-dhkey The Diffie-Hellman key used by the server to generate shared keys with clients using the Diffie-Hellman mode of TKEY.
-The server must be able to load the public and private keys from files in the working directory.
-In most cases, the keyname should be the server's host name.
+To use GSS-TSIG, tkeydomain must also be set if a specific keytab is not set with tkey-gssapi-keytab.